dark-yx/agriconnect/ai_docs/tasks/task_01.md

 **Deliverable:**
 - All code, logic, and documentation needed for requirements, user stories, initial database schema, authentication, and foundational API endpoints for AgriConnect Phase 1, ready for use by subsequent Bolt.new agent development prompts.

+---

+**Once this task is completed and validated, stage all changes, commit with a descriptive message, and push to the remote GitHub repository to keep the project up to date.**